lizongying/go-crawler/README.md

 * `enable_device_middleware:` Whether to enable the device simulation middleware, disabled by default.
 * `enable_proxy_middleware:` Whether to enable the proxy middleware, enabled by default.
 * `enable_robots_txt_middleware:` Whether to enable the robots.txt support middleware, disabled by default.
+* `enable_record_error_middleware:` Whether to enable the record error support middleware, disabled by default.
 * `enable_dump_pipeline:` Whether to enable the print item pipeline, enabled by default.
 * `enable_file_pipeline:` Whether to enable the file download pipeline, enabled by default.
 * `enable_image_pipeline:` Whether to enable the image download pipeline, enabled by default.